Monochromator and Focusing System for SKIF Facility Developed in Tomsk

 Equipment Created in Russia for the First Time

-Tomsk Polytechnic University (TPU), in collaboration with the Institute of Physics of Microstructures of the Russian Academy of Sciences, has created a two-mirror monochromator and a unique focusing system for the "Microfocus" experimental station of the Siberian Circular Photon Source (SKIF).
+Tomsk Polytechnic University (TPU), in collaboration with the Institute for Physics of Microstructures of the Russian Academy of Sciences, has created a two-mirror monochromator and a unique focusing system for the "Microfocus" experimental station of the Siberian Circular Photon Source (SKIF).
 This was reported by the press service of the Ministry of Education and Science of the Russian Federation.

 This type of equipment has been created in Russia for the first time.
 It allows controlling the synchrotron radiation beam.